• Fri. Sep 5th, 2025

 WHAT IS OUZO?

-Ouzo is an aniseed-flavoured spirit derived from the by-products of the winemaking process.
+Ouzo is an aniseed-flavoured spirit that is derived from the by-products of the winemaking process.
 Originating from Greece, this refreshing alcoholic drink has had a strong presence in Cyprus for at least 500 years.
-Recipes for Ouzo may vary, but it will always include distilled anise, as well as several other botanical spices.
-It must contain no less than 20% of the original Ouzo yeast and the alcohol volume should measure at least 37.5% alcohol by volume.Â
+Whilst recipes for Ouzo may vary, it will always include distilled anise, as well as several other botanical spices.
+It must contain no less than 20% of the original Ouzo yeast, and the alcohol volume should measure at least 37.5% by volume.

 THE MONKS OF PATMOS

 The origins of Ouzo date back to the 14th century.
 The isolated monks of Mount Athos, on the island of Patmos in Greece, first produced it for medicinal reasons.
-These monks used anise seeds to distil alcohol and then mixed it with a variety of herbs and spices to create the unique flavour we know well today.
-The drink soon spread throughout Patmos, becoming the local drink of choice.Â
+These monks used anise seeds to distil alcohol and then mixed it with a variety of herbs and spices.
+This created a unique alcoholic drink that is revered throughout the world today.
+The drink soon spread throughout Greece, becoming the local drink of choice.

 CYPRUS OUZO